-We continue to expect growth in revenue and NOI in 2020 resulting from the timing of 2019 and 2020 acquisitions and as we continue to streamline, innovate and integrate operations, execute on our revenue management systems and continue to control costs on the \$1.3 billion of assets purchased in the past five years.
+We expect growth in revenue and NOI in 2021 as we continue to streamline and integrate operations, implement our revenue management system and continue to control costs on the over \$1.6 billion of assets purchased in the past five years.
+We also expect significant contributions from the acquisitions made in late 2020 as well as those we expect to make this year.